monimoyd/machine_learning_training_prediction_website/README.md

 iii. /predict_image_classification: This API is used for performing training image classification.
 It takes dataset name path as input

 # VI.
+Machine Learning Models used

+For image classification, I have used the follwing
+- Transfer learning by using pretrained Mobilenet.
+- Learning Rate: 0.01 momentum: 0.9 with SGD optimizer
+- StepLR is used with step size: 6 and gamma: 0.1
+- Epochs: 10

+For sentiment Analysis, I have used following:

+- LSTM Model
+- Adam as optimizer
+- Learning Rate: 2e-4
+- Epochs: 10

+# VII.
 Limitation and Future Enhancements

 There are a few limitations for the application: